JOHN PRINCE PARK

-The Club Managers Association of America Therapeutic Recreation Complex is designed for people with physical and cognitive disabilities.
-The facility incorporates a state-of-the-art design with sophisticated, adapted equipment that allows everyone to participate in sports and physical activity.
-People of all ages and abilities can train and compete in sports, participate in fitness programs and experience a wide array of visual and performing arts programs.
-Children and parents can play a variety of sports at the TR complex, including wheelchair basketball, boccia, goalball, wheelchair rugby and more.
+The Club Managers Association of America Therapeutic Recreation Complex, at 2728 Lake Worth Road in Lake Worth Beach, is designed for people with physical and cognitive disabilities.
+It incorporates a state-of-the-art design with sophisticated adapted equipment that allows people of all ages and abilities to compete in sports, participate in fitness programs and experience a wide array of visual and performing arts programs.
+Families can play a variety of sports, including wheelchair basketball, boccia, goalball, wheelchair rugby and more.

-Three barrier-free playgrounds at John Prince Park (2700 Sixth Ave.
-S., Lake Worth), Lake Ida West Park (1455 Lake Ida Road, Delray Beach) and Burt Aaronson South County Regional Park (11200 Park Access Road, west of Boca Raton) provide children with and without disabilities a colorful, sensory-rich, accessible experience to run, jump, roll and slide.
+Three barrier-free playgrounds, at John Prince Park (2700 Sixth Ave.
+S., Lake Worth Beach), Lake Ida West Park (1455 Lake Ida Road, Delray Beach) and Burt Aaronson South County Regional Park (11200 Park Access Road, west of Boca Raton) provide children with and without disabilities a colorful, sensory-rich accessible experience to run, jump, roll and slide.
 Call 561-966-6600 for more information.

 Bibi Baksh is a public relations specialist for Palm Beach County Parks and Recreation Department.